LeeWarnock/WeatherChatter/README.md

 # WeatherChatter
-A MondoDB and AWS Lambda Facebook Chatbot Program
+A MondoDB Atlas and AWS Lambda Facebook Chatbot Program

+This Chatbot lives on Facebook, and responds to queries